 Immigrants Who Lack Legal Representation are Severely Disadvantaged

 Removal proceedings are deeply complex.
 For immigrants who lack legal counsel, and who also may be facing a language barrier, going up against the trained legal professionals who are representing the government can be daunting.
-Without a skilled Los Angeles immigration lawyer by their side, many immigrants are unable to access the full range of available options.
+Without a skilled immigration lawyer in Los Angeles by their side, many immigrants are unable to access the full range of available options.

 The Benefit of Hiring an Immigration Attorney